 -There are many differences between bulimia and anorexia.

-While symptoms of anorexia nervosa are more likely to occur in teenagers, the signs of bulimia are more prevalent in adults in their 20's.
+While symptoms of anorexia nervosa are more likely to occur in teens, the signs of bulimia are more prevalent in adults in their 20s.

--Bulimia nervosa signs are also seen in more than twice as many people than anorexia symptoms.
+-Bulimia nervosa signs are also seen in more than twice as many people as anorexia symptoms.

 It's also much more common in women than it is in men.